10.2. Zero Emission Vehicles

 At the same time, electrons travel through the external circuit (electrolyte is not electron conductive).

 During the battery discharge, the reverse process takes place.
 Li+ ions spontaneously return to the cathode, where electrochemical reduction occurs.

-Please watch this short video for animated illustration of the Li-ion battery principle:
+Please watch this short video for an animated illustration of the Li-ion battery principle:

 If we compare the energy densities of the typical rechargeable Li-ion battery (~ 0.875 MJ/kg weight) and regular gasoline fuel (~46 MJ/kg), we can see that the gasoline beat battery electricity in potential to deliver power at least by a factor of 50.
 Thinking that typical engine is normally used at ~50% capacity, to match the capabilities of the internal combustion engine, the Li-ion battery has to be made at least 20 times more efficient, or the size of the on-board battery should be increased 20 times, which is a prohibitive option.

 Limitations of the Li-ion batteries are rooted in the material properties.

 For example, the LiCoO2 ⇔ Li1-xCoO2 conversion is only reversible with x<0.5, which limits the depth of the charge-discharge cycle.
 But, with a wider variety of materials available, research is underway to develop new generations of Li-ion batteries.

 For example, take a look at Sigma Aldrich website, which lists multiple alternatives for cathode, anode, electrolyte, and solvents.

 |Relatively high energy density and potential of finding even better formulations